yiyinglai/SingleTrackTS/README.md

 A Tabu search algorithm for solving single track scheduling problem.

 Problem Setup:
-There is a one-track-one-way system that trains can travel on.
+There is a one-way-single-track system that trains can travel on.
 When a train departs at a station, it enters that stations and stops for some time.
 When a train departs at a segment, it enters the segment and travels to the next station.

 Each train stops at each station for a certain amount of time ideally, and travels between two stations using a certain amount of time.
 Ideal departure times at each segment are given and the travel times between two stations are also given.